cdktf/cdktf-provider-launchdarkly/docs/environment.python.md

 - *Type:* typing.Union[bool, cdktf.IResolvable]

-Whether or not to default to sending data export events for flags created in the environment.
+Set to `true` to enable data export for every flag created in this environment after you configure this argument.

+This field will default to `false` when not set.
+To learn more, read [Data Export](https://docs.launchdarkly.com/home/data-export).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.13.4/docs/resources/environment#default_track_events Environment#default_track_events}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.14.0/docs/resources/environment#default_track_events Environment#default_track_events}

 ---